M.S. Admissions Frequently Asked Questions

 A scholarship opportunity for any applicant who has aspirations of major impact on society.
 In their words, "Knight-Hennessy Scholars will prepare a new generation of leaders with a deep academic foundation and the broad skill set to develop creative solutions to effect positive change in the world."
 Criteria: https://knight-hennessy.stanford.edu/admission/criteria

 Any full-time graduate degree programApplicants to any graduate program at Stanford are eligible to apply for this fellowship.
-Applicants must have applied to the K-H Scholars program by the 2018 deadline and must submit their graduate application by November 14, 2018.
-Applicants who cannot provide (official or unofficial) GRE or TOEFL (if applicable) by the November deadline are not eligible for the scholarship.
+Applicants must apply to the K-H Scholars program by the 2019 deadline.

 The Department does not provide assessment of an applicant's prospects of admission.
 The Knight-Hennessey fellowship is a university-wide opportunity and not governed by the Statistics department.